 Society Divided Against Itself – Ruling class society can only exist if society is divided against itself.
 Playing factions and groups off each other, and promoting bigotry deflects anger against the Great Institution and greatly weakens the power of the masses.
 This anger and discontent can then be redirected against one of the scapegoated groups of society and turned into support for the ruling class.
 Patriarchy—the subordination of women—is the first divide and conquer.
 A united and informed populace, on the other hand, significantly weakens and threatens domination.

 The Ruling Class Imperative – Every society enduring the burden of a ruling class is always threatened by it.
-The ruling class imperative compels its minions and its society to be on a relentless pursuit of ever more power and wealth, and to destroy their enemies.
+The ruling class imperative is made up of two components: 1) it compels its minions and its society to be on a relentless pursuit of ever more power and wealth, which is mostly funneled up to the higher orders, and 2) to destroy their enemies.
 The ruling class will even destroy its own foundations if permitted and nothing else outside itself remains to be taken.
 A weak populace is dangerously tempting for its own ruling class to ravage and destroy any value it might have.

 Many will says the ruling class exists because human nature is competitive and given to authority.
 Humans are greedy, suspicious and will act irresponsibly if allowed and therefore, a ruling class is necessary.
 Maybe this is true, maybe not.
 The Preservation Society would say that such thinking is conditioned and promoted by Establishment.
 It is like the priest saying God is necessary otherwise there would be violent chaos in the streets.